sams-tom/Multimodal-AUV/README.md

 ```
 # Repo features 🚀
 Here are some of the key capabilities of this GITHUB
-* **End-to-End Pipeline**:The repo offers a complete pipeline, allowing you to turn raw georeferenced imagery📸 and sonar tiffs 📡into valid predictions with quantified uncertainty by training Bayesian Neural Networks.
+* **End-to-End Pipeline**:The repo offers a complete pipeline, allowing you to turn raw georeferenced imagery📸 and sonar tiffs 📡into **valid predictions with quantified uncertainty** by training Bayesian Neural Networks.

 * **Model to predict benthic habitat class (Northern Britain)**: Can download and run a model to evaluate bathymetric, sidescan and image "pairs"
 and predict specific  benthic habitat classes found in Northern Britain: **Sand 🏖️, Mud 🏞️, Rock 🪨, Gravel ⚫, Burrowed Mud (PMF) 🕳️, Kelp forest (PMF) 🌳, or Horse Mussel reef (PMF) 🐚**.

-* **Retrainable foundation model**: Code to download and retrain a pretrained network for combining bathymetric, sidescan sonar and image for a new datasets, adapting the model to your specific needs with reduced computational requirements. 🔄
+* **Retrainable foundation model**: Code to download and retrain a **pretrained network** for combining bathymetric, sidescan sonar and image for a new datasets, adapting the model to your specific needs with reduced computational requirements. 🔄

-* **Training a model from scratch**: Code to take sonar and image and train a completely new model returning a  CSV of metrics 📊, the model itself 🧠, and confusion matrices 📈.
+* **Training a model from scratch**: Code to take sonar and image and train a **completely new model** returning a  CSV of metrics 📊, the model itself 🧠, and confusion matrices 📈.

-* **Options to optimise sonar patch sizes and to train unimodal models**: Code to find the **optimal sonar patch** to maximise predicitve accuracy (high compute requirements! ⚡) and to train unimodal and multimodal models to compare the beneft of multimodality. 🔬
+* **Options to optimise sonar patch sizes and to train unimodal models**: Code to find the **optimal sonar patch** to maximise predicitve accuracy (high compute requirements! ⚡) and to train unimodal and multimodal models to **compare the benefits of multimodality**. 🔬

 # Getting started with this repo
 This section guides you through setting up the project, installing dependencies, and preparing your data for processing and model training/inference.

-1. **Clone the Repository**
+1. **Clone the Repository**:

    First, clone the project repository to your local machine:
    ```